Course Learning Objectives that are related to Service Learning:

 Description of Agency/Activities: The mission of Our Space Inc. is to empower adults who have experienced mental illness to attain a more meaningful life by offering quality programs and services, which promote recovery, rehabilitation and renewal.
 Our Space is based upon a membership and peer support concept, which enhances connectivity, self-determination and reintegration.
 Our Space serves diverse populations with varying mental illness diagnoses, ethnicities, income levels, and needs.

 Student Role in Agency: Initiate, maintain and terminate a therapeutic relationship with 1 or more client(s) over 7-8 weeks.
 Students will also present a 1-hour educational topic to clients.
+In the past, students have presented on a variety of different topics including, hand hygiene, oral hygiene and free activities offered in Milwaukee.
 Service learners are needed to assist staff with group facilitation.
-Groups include Basic Literacy, Health and Wellness, Stress and Anger Management and other Occupational Therapy Programs for adults age 18 and up.
+Groups include Basic Literacy, Health and Wellness, Stress and Anger Management and other Occupational Therapy Programs for adults ages 18 and up.
 Additionally, students may assist staff with conducting arts and crafts or socialize with members who choose not to participate in the daily activities.
-Notes: Students will need to fill out a short application, and this will be done at the orientation.
+Please note, this site places less emphasis on structure and schedule of activities and more emphasis on building relationships.
+The main objective of student involvement at Our Space is to facilitate interaction and socialization skills with the target population in a comfortable and safe environment.

 Limit: 15 students / 8 weeks session